The rundown on 2020’s 8 best single jogging strollers, and how to choose the one that’s right for you.

 The good: BOB’s Revolution Pro has state-of-the-art suspension and can be used for babies from two months (8 weeks) up to 70 lbs – probably the widest age gap of any jogging stroller.

 The not-so-good: This stroller isn’t machine washable, and to use it with a car seat, you’ll need to purchase an adapter separately.
-Also, BOB recommends waiting until babies are 8 months old for “running, jogging, or off-road use.”
+Also, the BOB Strollers company recommends waiting until babies are 8 months old for “running, jogging, or off-road use.”

 The best: The BOB Revolution Pro offers nine handlebar positions, offering a perfect fit for both tall and short parents.
 Plus, in addition to its hand and foot brakes, the stroller offers a parking brake.